Skip to main content

 Read a personal account from a Herzing student who offers some advice on the things you need to know about getting a degree in IT management and starting in the field.

-Whether you’re new to IT or building on years of experience, the Technology Management programs at Herzing University can help you develop the expertise you want to pursue exciting, high-demand careers in IT management.
+Whether you’re new to IT or building on years of experience, the Technology Management program at Herzing University can help you develop the expertise you want to pursue exciting, high-demand careers in IT management.

 Learn more about our IT management bachelor degree program